javascript-tutorial/en.javascript.info/1-js/2-first-steps/13-logical-ops/article.md

 }
 ```

 The variant with `&&` appears to be shorter.
 But `if` is more obvious and tends to be a little bit more readable.

 So it is recommended to use every construct for it's purpose.
 Use `if` if we want if.
 And use `&&` if we want AND.

 ## !
 (NOT)

-The boolean NOT operator is represented with an exclamation `"!"`.
+The boolean NOT operator is represented with an exclamation sign `"!"`.

 The syntax is one of the simplest: